nickp60/riboSeed/readthedocs/ACCESSORY.rst

 ~~~~~

 There is no convenient unix command to generate seeded random numbers from the
 command line.
-This script uses numpy (if availible) or the built-in random
+This standalone script uses numpy (if availible) or the built-in random
 module to generate *n* random numbers given a seed.

 Note:  numpy *should* give you the same random numbers given the same seed